 What is a Debt Relief Order?

-A debt relief order (DRO) is one of the debt management options available to you if you are under a debt of £20,000 or less, your disposable income is low, and you do not own your house.
+A Debt Relief Order is a way to have unmanageable debt written off if a person has relatively low income and few assets.
+A debt relief order (DRO) is one of the debt management options available to you if you are under a total debt of £20,000 or less, your disposable income is low, and you do not own your house.

 If you get one:

 Please Note: By entering a DRO, you will be entered onto a public register.

 How do I apply for a Debt Relief Order?

 A Debt Relief Order application can take place through an approved person known as an intermediary.
 It costs £90 to arrange a Debt Relief Order which can be paid for in instalments over a period of six months.
 You need to pay the fee in full before your application will be looked at.